 Probably the first modern close encounter with alien spacecraft occurred on June 24, 1947.
 A private pilot named Kenneth Arnold was flying near Mt.
 Rainier in Washington state when he spotted nine, crescent-shaped flying objects.
 He observed the objects to be moving at well over 1,000 miles per hour, far faster than any man-made aircraft could fly at the time.
 One reporter writing up the event referred to the objects as "flying saucers," and the description stuck.

 Since then, there have been reports of UFO sightings in England, Australia, China, Mexico, Russia, Spain, Italy, the United States and most other countries throughout the world.

-To find out more about UFOs and related topics, check out the links on the next page.
+To find out more about UFOs and related topics, check out the links below.